 Senseo

-These require the dual pod holder, and they can contain quite a few ingredients other than ground coffee, including instant coffee, sugar, hydrogenated coconut fat, glucose syrup, powdered milk, and a few E numbers…
+These require the dual pod holder, and they can contain rather a few ingredients other than ground coffee, including instant coffee, sugar, hydrogenated coconut fat, glucose syrup, powdered milk, and a few E numbers…

-The Perfect Pod Coffee Machines
+The Best Pod Coffee Machines

 Nespresso Original